A quarter of a century of Chartism, with key events in its history recorded year by year.

 Chartist convention in Manchester founds the National Charter Association to unite local organisations (20 July).

-Peel and his Conservatives form a new government after the defeat of Melbourne’s Whigs.
+Robert Peel and his Conservatives form a new government after the defeat of Melbourne’s Whigs at a general election (August).

 William Lovett forms National Association of the United Kingdom for Promoting the Political and Social Improvement of the People – Lovett’s New Move.